 – Canterbury sourced native plants: We focus on plants that naturally occur in the Canterbury region, plants that have not been genetically modified or transplanted from another region by man.
 We collect seed from all over Canterbury in wild stands that are not close to man-made plantings.
 From these seeds, we grow plants in order to replant them in the Canterbury region.
 We also offer a range of endangered and rare species as part of our commitment to environmental restoration in the Canterbury region.

-– Trustworthy and well-traced ecosourcing: We have strict guidelines and well-educated staff who follow the guidelines to identify the species and its wildness.
-Each plant or series of plants that we collect from are given a GPS waypoint which is then documented with the date and species collected.
-This is tracked with a stock code following the seed from planting to sales to ensure that each plant can be traced back to its parent in the wild. (link to ecosourcing methods)
+– Trustworthy and well-traced eco sourcing: We have strict guidelines and well-educated staff who follow the guidelines to identify the species and its wildness.
+Each plant or series of plants that we collect from are given a GPS waypoint which is then documented.
+This is tracked from sowing through to sales ensuring each plant can be traced back to its parent in the wild.

 Clients appreciate our highly educated and committed staff who are both passionate and skilled in native plant propagation and achieving exceptional environmental outcomes for our region.
 We are interested in your environmental project regardless of size or significance.